adam-kosinski/Birds/miscellaneous/brainstorm.md

 Chipmunk intruder

 Warbler field marks game!
 Maybe focus on fall (or transition to focusing on that) since that's when field marks are more important
-The local storage key should probably be different for different custom games?
 Female / immature plumage sometimes has the opposite field mark (particularly for yellow throat).
 Maybe fix by using curated ebird photos?
 Would need to be careful if want to build in a fall-season setting.

-Scroll reset not working

 Things to tune: